5tatusQuo/sentinel-detection-engineering/scripts/README.md

 **When it runs**: During validation in the deployment workflow

 ### `sync-sentinel-changes.ps1`
-**What it does**: Exports current Sentinel alert rules from the dev environment and automatically updates KQL and Bicep files to match the portal configuration.
+**What it does**: Exports current Sentinel alert rules and automatically updates KQL and Bicep files to match the portal configuration.

 **Why you need it**: Allows reviewers to make changes in the Sentinel portal (easier GUI) and then sync those changes back to the repository automatically.
+Also used for nightly production sync and manual sync workflows.

-**When it runs**: Manually by reviewers during the review process
+**When it runs**:
+- Manually by reviewers during the review process
+- Automatically every night for production sync
+- Via manual sync workflows for both dev and prod environments

 ## 🚀 How to Use These Scripts